Jabulani-N/tutorials_and_playground/experiments/video_manipulation/README.md

         * despite wording, this can just copy the input argument and modify it a little
         * this means I can make a wholly separate `nameconverter(video_name, desired_extension)` function that converts a video name to one with the `desired_extension`.
         * This funciotnality will come from the function that spams feeding names to the main converter
+    - [ ] files are searched recursively in each child directory
+        * this will likely be done by searching for directories, and then calling the file searcher for each returned dir?
+        * could also call the entire program on each subdirectory, so it'll handle recursion on itself (this would potentially be inefficient and not future-proof behavior)
+        * most easily, we could just make a script that returns all child dirs
+          * then make another that creates a list of equivalent dirs in target dir

  - [x] independant function that returns the names of all video files in a given directory
     * this will feed the filenames to the previous task of converting videos based on filename as input argument.